SebastianGarces/next-ts-starter/README.md

 ## Getting Started

-First, create `.env.local` to add feature flag env variables.
+First, create `.env.local` to add feature flag environment variables.
 See `.env.example`

 Then, run the development server: